microsoft/InnerEye-Gateway/README.md

 ```

 All JSON files in this folder are loaded and parsed.
 If the same `CallingAET` and `CalledAET` are found in more than one instance then the `ModelsConfig` arrays are concatenated to create one instance sharing all the other properties (which are taken from the first instance found).
 More details are in [Model Configuration](#model-configuration).

+## To Manually Test The Gateway

+The [DCMTK - DICOM Toolkit](https://dcmtk.org/dcmtk.php.en) can be used to push DICOM images into the gateway.

 ## To Run The Gateway In Production